hellomoin/ZeroKnowledgeProof/README.md

 * Write unit test to prove the work ✔️
 * Functional test of the ZKP Protocol ✔️
 * Wrapping the code within a service✔️
-* Use Typescript instead of RUST as language for the quick implementation ✔️
+* Use Typescript language for the quick implementation ✔️
 * Containerize the solution by writing a valid Dockerfile ✔️
-* Provide a dockercopmose file which references your Docker image. ✔️
+* Provide a dockercopmose file which references the Docker image. ✔️
 * Use Swagger for API documentation ✔️

 ## Deliverables